mirekphd/gbdt-algos-performance-tests/README.md

 - the optimal number of CPU threads for xgboost is also 8-16, but one should avoid using this algo in the CPU (in GPU it is significantly faster - one of the largest performance benefits observed in this study),

-- GPU version of xgboost is the fastest option for this algo (except for very small data sets, because small data transfers to the GPU take too long in relation to GPU computations), but one should bear in mind rather restrictive memory limits (e.g. 16 GiB of VRAM in case of V100 or 11 GiB for 1080Ti), which restrict GPU use,
+- GPU version of xgboost is the fastest option for this algo (except for very small data sets, because small data transfers to the GPU take too long in relation to GPU computations), but one should bear in mind rather restrictive memory limits (e.g. 16 GiB of VRAM in case of V100 or 11 GiB for 1080Ti), which can limit GPU use to smaller datasets,

 - the 16 GiB of video memory available in Tesla V100 GPUs allows for stable model training in data sets not exceeding 100m cells (e.g. 1m rows by 100 cols),